Anglebase/Rusty_GUI/README.md

 ## More Information

 If you want to learn more about `rusty_gui`, you can read the [learning guide](https://github.com/Anglebase/Rusty_GUI/blob/master/LEARNING.md).
-If you want to contribute to `rusty_gui`, you can read the [contribution guide](https://github.com/Anglebase/Rusty_GUI/blob/master/CONTRIBUTING.md).
+If you want to contribute to `rusty_gui`, you can fork the repository and submit a pull request.
+Such as:

++ Adding new widgets or features.
++ Fixing bugs.
++ Improving performance.

+If you have any questions or concerns, you can open an issue on the repository.
+You should add a prefix label to indicate your main requirements.
+Such as:

++ \[question] How to use the library?
++ \[bug] The library does not work properly.
++ \[enhancement] Add a new feature to the library.

 For more information, please visit the [GitHub repository](https://github.com/Anglebase/Rusty_GUI.git).